-Textures help create photorealism in computer graphics ^{17, 1}.
+Textures help create photorealism in computer graphics ^{3, 20}.
 The most common textures are procedural textures and bitmapped textures.
 Procedural textures are computed via algorithms and mathematical formulae.
-They take as input a coordinate or pixel location in 2D- or 3D-space, and compute a corresponding pixel colour, in terms of an RGB (red, green, blue) triple.
+They take as input a coordinate or pixel location in 2D- or 3D-space, and compute a corresponding pixel colour, in terms of an RGB (red, green, blue) triple for display on a monitor or printer.
 Bitmap textures wrap or tile a bitmap image onto an object surface.
 Procedural textures have a number of advantages over bitmap textures.
-Procedural textures can be applied seamlessly over 3D objects, whereas bitmaps tend to produce seams, stretch marks, and tiling artifacts.
+They can be applied seamlessly over 3D objects, whereas bitmaps tend to produce seams, stretch marks, and tiling artifacts.
 Procedural textures faithfully simulate a variety of natural phenomenon, including stone, cloud, wood, and landscaping effects.
 Their mathematical nature makes them extremely robust, as there are an infinite variety of equations conceivable, all yielding new, unique effects.
 Due to their mathematical nature, it is extremely difficult to write a procedural texture formula from scratch that will produce an arbitrary desired graphical effect.
 With a bitmap texture, however, one merely needs to scan an image of the desired texture effect.
 Most applications therefore store a library of parameterized procedural textures for known effects, which the user can tailor as desired.

-Figure 1 shows a texture formula and its corresponding texture.
+Figure 1 shows a procedural texture formula and its corresponding texture.